For immediate release, April 29, 2008.

 The political discourse in the U.S. presidential campaign has often crossed over into religious territory – most recently statements made by Barack Obama on “guns or religion” and reaction to comments made by his former pastor, the Rev. Jeremiah Wright, Jr.

-The University of Massachusetts Press book, Religious Liberty in America: The First Amendment in Historical and Contemporary Perspective
+The University of Massachusetts Press book, Religious Liberty in America: The First Amendment in Historical and Contemporary Perspective by Bruce T. Murray, provides a clear explanation of the connection between religion and politics in America.

 In the context of the current presidential debate, Murray offers concise analyses of civil religion, the social gospel, and the “prophetic tradition” in the African American Church.
 Obama anchors his rhetoric in all of these traditions.